Stephen Morin

 Stephen Peter Morin (February 19, 1951 – March 13, 1985) was an American serial killer who was suspected of being responsible for at least forty murders of young girls and women and seven men in the period from 1969 to 1981.
-Since Morin led a transient lifestyle and constantly moved around the country, the exact number of his victims is uncertain, but he is suspected of a total 48 violent crimes across the United States.
+Since Morin led a transient lifestyle and constantly moved around the country, the exact number of his victims is uncertain, but he is suspected of committing a total of 48 violent crimes across the United States.
 In the early 1980s, he was pursued by the federal authorities.
 Morin had created multiple aliases.
 These names included Rich Clark, Robert Fred Generoso, Thomas David Hones, and Ray Constantino or Constantine.
 The court found Morin sane and sentenced him to death by lethal injection.
 In 1985, he was executed by Texas after waiving his appeals.

 Early life

 Little is known about Morin's childhood.
 He was born on February 19, 1951, in Providence, Rhode Island, into a poor family.
 He dropped out of school early, and in his teenage years, Morin began to use narcotics and delved into the criminal lifestyle.

 In the mid-1960s, Morin was arrested in Florida for car theft.
-He was convicted and spent some time in an institution for juvenile delinquents.
+He was convicted and spent some time in an institution for juvenile delinquents, the Florida School for Boys, from which he escaped at age 14.
 Freed in 1968, Morin left Florida and wandered around the country.
 For the majority of the 1970s, he resided in Northern California, specifically in the San Francisco Bay Area, constantly changing his places of residence and using various pseudonyms while committing crimes.
 For some time, he lived in San Francisco, where he worked as a car mechanic and builder.